 This is a list of analytes—or substances being identified and measured—the laboratory’s facilities can test for.
 Some lists are as simple as a list of items, some offer more detail about each analyte and the testing process or sampling method.

-That being said, selecting a laboratory on a contaminant-by-contaminant basis is more cumbersome than it needs to be.
-Tap Score offers ready-made kits that offer testing for a suite of contaminants and water quality parameters.
+Tap Score offers ready-made drinking water testing kits that offer testing for a suite of contaminants and water quality parameters.
 That means everything we've covered above is handled for you by our team of water professionals.
 There’s no need to contact individual labs or coordinate a handful of processes.
 It’s as simple as ordering a kit to tap into our certified laboratory testing network.

-Labs by Region: the Northeast
+Labs by Region

 Connecticut